 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.

 Greenfield has been recognized as a Tree City USA for 28 years (as of 2022).
 The City of Greenfield has the longest active Tree City "Growth Award" in Wisconsin.
 In 2023, Greenfield is also applying to be designated as a Tree City of the World.
 The Tree Cities of the World program is an international effort to recognise cities and towns committed to ensuring that their urban forests and trees are properly maintained, sustainably managed, and duly celebrated.

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

 The City provides online resources on how to prevent bird strikes as links through Greenfield's website (Birds and Collisions) and through paper handouts at educational events.
-As a part of our 2021 World Migratory Bird Day event we raffled off anti-bird strike window decals and provided coupons to buy the decals at area stores.
+As a part of the City's 2022 World Migratory Bird Day event, free anti-bird strike window decals were given away.

 F. Demonstrate that your community enforces an ordinance that requires domestic cats to be kept indoors, on a leash, or in an enclosure to prevent them from preying on birds and other wildlife and spreading disease.